SM Spirituality Media

 Yoga in the index

-The yogi-author most present in the index is Sadhguru, whose Inner Engineering: A Yogi's Guide to Joy is the practical introduction and whose Inner Engineering Online is the full course.
+The yogi-author most present in the index is Sadhguru.
+His Inner Engineering: A Yogi's Guide to Joy is the practical introduction.
+Inner Engineering Online is the full course.
 Sadhguru on disability and spiritual practice and Sadhguru on unlocking the mind's full potential are short representative talks.

-The classic Western entry into Indian yogic teaching is Paramahansa Yogananda's *Autobiography of a Yogi* — read by Steve Jobs, recommended by George Harrison, and the book that introduced the word Babaji to most English readers.
+The classic Western entry into Indian yogic teaching is Paramahansa Yogananda's *Autobiography of a Yogi*.
+Steve Jobs read it.
+George Harrison recommended it.
+It introduced the word Babaji to most English readers.
 Yogananda was a kriya yogi, a more esoteric branch with techniques designed to accelerate spiritual evolution.

-For the meditation-focused secular yoga that has become the West's largest contemplative practice: Jon Kabat-Zinn's MBSR — formally a Buddhist-derived programme, but the postural and breath-work elements are pure rāja yoga limbs three and four.
+For the meditation-focused secular yoga that has become the West's largest contemplative practice, see Jon Kabat-Zinn's MBSR.
+It is formally a Buddhist§-derived programme.
+The postural and breath-work elements are pure rāja yoga limbs three and four.

 — end of entry —